khulnasoft/ThreatMatrix/docs/source/Usage.md

 ### TLP Support
 The **Traffic Light Protocol** ([TLP](https://www.first.org/tlp/)) is a standard that was created to facilitate greater sharing of potentially sensitive information and more effective collaboration.

-IntelX is not a threat intel sharing platform, like the [MISP platform](https://www.misp-project.org/).
-However, IntelX is able to share analysis results to external platforms (via [Connectors](#connectors)) and to send possible privacy related information to external services (via [Analyzers](#analyzers)).
+ThreatMatrix is not a threat intel sharing platform, like the [MISP platform](https://www.misp-project.org/).
+However, ThreatMatrix is able to share analysis results to external platforms (via [Connectors](#connectors)) and to send possible privacy related information to external services (via [Analyzers](#analyzers)).

-This is why IntelX does support a customized version of the **Traffic Light Protocol** (TLP): to allow the user to have a better knowledge of how their data are being shared.
+This is why ThreatMatrix does support a customized version of the **Traffic Light Protocol** (TLP): to allow the user to have a better knowledge of how their data are being shared.

 Every [Analyzer](#analyzers) and [Connector](#connectors) can be configured with a `maximum_tlp` value.
-Based on that value, IntelX understands if the specific plugin is allowed or not to run (e.g. if `maximum_tlp` is `GREEN`, it would run for analysis with TLPs `WHITE` and `GREEN` only)
+Based on that value, ThreatMatrix understands if the specific plugin is allowed or not to run (e.g. if `maximum_tlp` is `GREEN`, it would run for analysis with TLPs `WHITE` and `GREEN` only)

 These is how every available TLP value behaves once selected for an analysis execution:
 1. `CLEAR`: no restriction (`WHITE` was replaced by `CLEAR` in TLP v2.0, but `WHITE` is supported for retrocompatibility)